The School Breakfast Initiative has a NEW website!

 - Outreach: Hunger-Free Minnesota partners conduct outreach with key stakeholders, such as school administrators, principals, school nutrition directors, and the Minnesota Department of Education.
 Our partners also offer guidance to schools interested in making changes to the ways they serve breakfast.

 - Incentives: We enable schools to pursue changes in their breakfast service models, such as via cash incentives through the School Breakfast Challenge, infrastructure grants for equipment/marketing, and best practice case studies.
 To learn more, visit the www.schoolbreakfastinitiative.org.

 - Awareness and Research: Promote proven, successful models that increase student access to school breakfast, including Breakfast in the Classroom and Breakfast-on-the-Go.

-Hunger-Free Minnesota is proud to support 120 schools for the 2014-15 School Breakfast Challenge with thanks to the General Mills Foundation, the Cargill Foundation, and the Midwest Dairy Council.
+Hunger-Free Minnesota is proud to have enrolled 120 schools in the 2014-15 School Breakfast Challenge which is supported by the General Mills Foundation and the Cargill Foundation.

 Click here to read more and see a list of participating schools.

 Research by the University of Minnesota shows that when children routinely eat breakfast at school, they:

 - Have better attendance records and fewer behavioral problems